Lindsay Arnold Shows Off Tiny Baby Bump & Long Legs In Family Snap

 “I love how you acknowledge your parents!
 That is so AWESOME!
 HBD to your baby sissy and congrats on the upcoming arrival of your baby!” stated a second fan.

-“Can’t tell that you girls are dancers at all,” joked a third follower who followed their post the words “point that toe.”
+“Can’t tell that you girls are dancers at all,” joked a third follower who added, “point that toe.”